 Bill holds a bachelor’s degree from the University of Steubenville, a master’s degree from Dominican House of Studies, and a law degree from The Catholic University of America.

-James joined AFSA in January 2016 as the association’s Website & Social Media Manager.
-He is responsible for enhancing AFSA’s online presence, from developing content for its digital assets to strategizing its social media outreach.
+James joined AFSA in January 2016 as the association’s Website & Social Media Manager, later turned Manager, Creative & Digital.
+He is responsible for enhancing AFSA’s brand and digital presence, from developing content for its digital assets to strategizing its social media outreach.

 Prior to joining AFSA, James was the Corporate Communications Specialist at MERSCORP Holdings, Inc., where he was the webmaster for the company’s websites, editor of the two monthly newsletters, logistics and marketing coordinator for the company’s conferences and events, and graphic designer for collateral pieces.